The Bivariate regular variation of randomly weighted sums revisited in the presence of interdependence: Preliminaries

-The next assumption was introduced in \cite[Ass.
+The following assumption was introduced in \cite[Ass.
 3.2]{konstantinides:leipus:passalidis:siaulys:2024} and relies on a bi-variate version of the dependence structure in Assumption~\ref{ass.AKP.2.1}.
-For the sake of brevity, we illustrate this asymptotic condition only for non-negative random variables as in Assumption~\ref{ass.AKP.2.2}.
+For the sake of brevity, we illustrate this asymptotic condition only for nonnegative random variables as in Assumption~\ref{ass.AKP.2.2}.

-\begin{assumption} Let $(X_i,\,Y_i)$ and $(\Theta_i,\,\Delta_i)$, $i=1,\,\ldots,\,n$, be random vectors.
-There exists a measurable function $g_i\;:\;[0,\,\infty)^2 \to (0,\,\infty)$, such that we have for any $i=1,\,\ldots,\,n$ \beam \PP[X_i>x_1,\;Y_i>x_2\;|\;\Theta_i =\theta_i,\;\Delta_i=\delta_i]\sim g_{i}(\theta_i,\,\delta_i)\,\PP[X_i>x_1,\;Y_i>x_2]\,, \eeam as $(x_1,\,x_2)\to (\infty,\,\infty)$, uniformly for any $(\theta_i,\;\delta_i) \in (S_{\Theta_i},\;S_{\Delta_i})$. \end{assumption}
+\begin{assumption} Let $(X_i,\,Y_i)$ and $(\Theta_i,\,\Delta_i)$, $i \in \bbn$, be random vectors.
+There exists a measurable function $g_i\;:\;[0,\,\infty)^2 \to (0,\,\infty)$, such that we have for any $i=1,\,\ldots,\,n$ \beam \PP[X_i>x_1,\;Y_i>x_2\;\big|\;\Theta_i =\theta_i,\;\Delta_i=\delta_i] \sim g_{i}(\theta_i,\,\delta_i)\,\PP[X_i>x_1,\;Y_i>x_2]\,, \eeam as $x_1 \wedge x_2 \to \infty$, uniformly for any $(\theta_i,\;\delta_i) \in (S_{\Theta_i},\;S_{\Delta_i})$. \end{assumption}

-Note that the uniform convergence in \eqref{eq.AKP.2.15} is understood as \beao \lim_{(x_1,\,x_2)\to (\infty,\,\infty)} \sup_{(\theta_i,\,\delta_i) \in (S_{\Theta},\,S_{\Delta})} \left| \dfrac{\PP[X_i > x_1,\;Y_i>x_2\;|\; \Theta_i=\theta_i,\;\Delta_i=\delta_i]}{g_{i}(\theta_i,\,\delta_i)\,\PP[X_i>x_1,\;Y_i>x_2]} -1 \right|=0\,, \eeao where, as with Assumption \ref{ass.AKP.2.1}, here again the left member of relation \eqref{eq.AKP.2.15} is understood in the sense \beao \lim_{\vep \downarrow 0} \PP[X_i > x_1\,,\;Y_i> x_2\;|\;\Theta_i \in [\theta_i - \vep,\,\theta_i + \vep]\,,\;\Delta_i \in [\delta_i - \vep,\,\delta_i + \vep]]\,. \eeao
+Note that the uniform convergence in \eqref{eq.AKP.2.15} is understood as \beao \lim_{x_1 \wedge x_2 \to \infty} \sup_{(\theta_i,\,\delta_i) \in (S_{\Theta},\,S_{\Delta})} \left| \dfrac{\PP[X_i > x_1,\;Y_i>x_2\;\big|\; \Theta_i=\theta_i,\;\Delta_i=\delta_i]}{g_{i}(\theta_i,\,\delta_i)\,\PP[X_i>x_1,\;Y_i>x_2]} -1 \right|=0\,, \eeao where, as with Assumption \ref{ass.AKP.2.1}, here again the left member of relation \eqref{eq.AKP.2.15} is understood in the sense \beao \lim_{\vep \downarrow 0} \PP\big[X_i > x_1\,,\;Y_i> x_2\;|\;\Theta_i \in [\theta_i - \vep,\,\theta_i + \vep]\,,\;\Delta_i \in [\delta_i - \vep,\,\delta_i + \vep]\big]\,. \eeao

 \bre It is easy to see that Assumption \ref{ass.AKP.2.2} contains the independence between the two random vectors $(X_i,\,Y_i)$ and $(\Theta_i,\,\Delta_i)$, as special case, while the pairs $(X_i,\,Y_i)$ have arbitrarily dependent components, exactly as the pairs $(\Theta_i,\,\Delta_i)$ as well.
 From \cite[Rem.
-3.2]{konstantinides:leipus:passalidis:siaulys:2024} follows that \beam \E[g_{i}(\Theta_i,\;\Delta_i)]=1\,, \eeam for any $i=1,\,\ldots,\,n$ and further from \cite[Rem.
-3.4]{konstantinides:leipus:passalidis:siaulys:2024}, there exists constant $\Lambda_i \in (0,\,\infty)$, such that the inequality \beam g_{i}(\theta_i,\;\delta_i)\leq \Lambda_i\,, \eeam hold, for any $i=1,\,\ldots,\,n$, for any $\theta_{i}\in S_{\Theta_{i}}$, $\delta_{i}\in S_{\Delta_{i}}$. \ere
+3.2]{konstantinides:leipus:passalidis:siaulys:2024} follows that \beao \E[g_{i}(\Theta_i,\;\Delta_i)]=1\,, \eeao for any $i \in \bbn$ and further from \cite[Rem.
+3.4]{konstantinides:leipus:passalidis:siaulys:2024}, there exists constant $\Lambda_i \in (0,\,\infty)$, such that the inequality \beam g_{i}(\theta_i,\;\delta_i)\leq \Lambda_i\,, \eeam hold, for any $i \in \bbn$, for any $\theta_{i}\in S_{\Theta_{i}}$, $\delta_{i}\in S_{\Delta_{i}}$. \ere